-- where you can gaze at distant shores, wiggle your toes in the sand, or walk through a remnant of old-growth forest.
-Some of my favorites include Discovery Park, Seward Park, Lincoln Park, and Golden Gardens Park. - Museum Hopping on First Thursday: On the first Thursday of each month, almost all of Seattle's museums are open late and most offer free admission for all or part of the day.
+- almost all of Seattle's museums are open late, and most offer free admission for all or part of the day.
 Get an early start and be sure to check the opening and closing times of the museums.
-Talk about a great way to save bucks on your vacation! - Taking a Free Boat Ride on Lake Union: For a couple of hours each Sunday afternoon, the Center for Wooden Boats, which is located on Lake Union, offers free boat rides in classic wooden sailboats.
+Talk about a great way to save bucks on your vacation!
+See chapter 7. - Taking a Free Boat Ride on Lake Union: For one hour each Sunday afternoon, the Center for Wooden Boats on Lake Union offers free boat rides in classic wooden sailboats.
 You can watch noisy floatplanes landing and taking off as you sail serenely across the waves.
 See p.
-133.
+130. - Strolling through the Arboretum in Spring: Winters in Seattle may not be long, but they do lack color.
+So when spring hits, the sudden bursts of brightness it brings are reverently appreciated.
+There's no better place in the city to enjoy the spring floral displays than the Washington Park Arboretum.
+See p.
+146. - Stopping to Smell the Flowers: Whether it's a cold rainy day or a sunny summer afternoon, a visit to the Volunteer Park Conservatory is a free ticket to the tropics.
+There are always plenty of beautiful orchids in flower, as well as lots of other unusual tropical plants.
+See p.
+137.